African wildlife organisations & projects

 Wynter has worked with Linda Tucker of the Global White Lion Protection Trust for over 20 years.
 She has been a core facilitator for the White Lion Leadership Academy since its inception.
-She has been bringing specialised groups to visit the Trust since 2015 and has since founded the “StarLion Journeys”, which can now be attended virtually.
+She has been bringing specialised groups of supporters to visit the Trust since 2005 and has since founded the “StarLion Journeys”, which can now be attended virtually.

 Baboon Matters Trust

 Wynter has a long association with Baboon Matters, and has had much practical experience working with these fascinating animals who live so closely alongside humans – often in situations fraught with conflict, because of the misunderstanding between the species.
 As a former Trustee, she helps with advocacy and general communications with the baboons to assist in creating harmony for people living in close proximity to them.

 The EMS Foundation is committed to easing the suffering of all animals- Wynter has been working with them on a few projects involving Elephants and Rhino.
 They are also key role players in advocacy for wildlife in South Africa and founding member of WAPFSA- Wild Animal Protection Forum South Africa.

 Learn more about the EMS Foundation

 World Cetacean Alliance Partners are all working at grassroots level, running charities, businesses or working in their spare time to protect whales and dolphins.